rust-lang/book/nostarch/chapter12.md

 of `parse_config`, which implies that the two values we return are related and are both part of one configuration value.
-We’re not currently conveying this meaning in the structure of the data other than by grouping the two values into a tuple; we could put the two values into one struct and give each of the struct fields a meaningful name.
+We’re not currently conveying this meaning in the structure of the data other than by grouping the two values into a tuple; we’ll instead put the two values into one struct and give each of the struct fields a meaningful name.
 Doing so will make it easier for future maintainers of this code to understand how the different values relate to each other and what their purpose is.